 There is no vulgar language in the game.
 Some dialogues refer to a war between aliens.

 Samus is a woman who does not need to be saved, she is quite capable of defending herself.
-She fights against very powerful enemies on her own, while showing confidence.
+She fights very powerful enemies single-handedly, while showing confidence.

 Minimum reading level required

 Requires to know how to read for a few years, because the universe is a little complex and difficult to follow at times.
 Each new skill involves reading a tutorial of a few lines.